Nominee for sustaining member representative

 Eclipse has matured and cemented its role as a robust and stable platform for innovation.
 As its Sustaining Members, we play a key role in driving the direction of Eclipse.
 Our contributions in the form of code, evangelism, as well as Eclipse-based products and services have made Eclipse the vibrant multi-vendor ecosystem that it is today.

 I've worked directly with many Solution Member companies and watched some Eclipse business models flourish while others have failed.
-Starting a profitable company around Eclipse has given me a pragmatic perspective on how to participate in the platform while growing both product and service revenues on Eclipse-based offerings.
-For the past two years I served as your representative on the Eclipse board, and for this next year I plan on continuing to apply my experience and ongoing dialog with members in order to help make your Eclipse-based efforts successful.
+Starting Tasktop within the Eclipse ecosystem has given me a pragmatic perspective on how to participate in the platform while growing both product and service revenues on Eclipse-based offerings.
+For the past three years I served as your representative on the Eclipse board, and for this next year I plan on continuing to apply my experience and ongoing dialog with members in order to help make your Eclipse-based efforts successful.
 Should I be elected, please do not hesitate to reach out to me as many others have done over the years, as it is my goal to assist you in making your Eclipse-based efforts successful.

 Succeeding in Eclipse means striking a balance between the member, committer and user communities.
 As your board representative, my priorities will be to: